Police say $1M in ‘movie money’ stolen from car in Oregon: Can you spot the difference? - NewsBreak

 Police say $1M in ‘movie money’ stolen from car in Oregon: Can you spot the difference?

 A car was broken into on March 31 somewhere in the northern end of Newport, but police did not specify exactly where or when.
-Along with other items, the car’s owner reported $1 million in prop money was taken, all in $10, $20 and $100 denominations.Man in Germany gets 90 COVID-19 shots to sell forged passes
+Along with other items, the car’s owner reported $1 million in prop money was taken, all in $10, $20 and $100 denominations.Will Smith resigns from Academy over Chris Rock Oscars slap

 All of the dollar bills are reportedly marked with “For Motion Picture Use Only” and “Copy,” but officials say the movie money is still very similar to real U.S. currency.
 They say the same type of prop money has created issues for businesses in the past.

 “The Newport Police Department would like to take this opportunity to warn local businesses and the public about the ‘counterfeit’ money that could begin circulating and to remind all to be diligent, especially in light of this theft, in the proper identification of any currency you take,” Newport PD said in a statement.
-“Aside from the obvious print, warning that the currency is for Motion Picture Use only, it will also feel different from authentic U.S. currency.”PA, 46 other states have laws requiring students recite Pledge of Allegiance
+“Aside from the obvious print, warning that the currency is for Motion Picture Use only, it will also feel different from authentic U.S. currency.”These celebrities are set to compete at WrestleMania

 Anyone with any information about this incident is urged to contact Officer Jon Humphreys with Newport PD and reference case #22N-00610.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.